sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > and the clients.

 - Understanding Network Sockets
+> Network sockets are endpoints of communications that flow across a computer network.
+> Sockets live below the HTTP layer and provide the point-to-point communciation between servers.
+> Virtually all Internet communication is based on Internet sockets that flow data between two points on the Internet.

 - Understanding TCP Server and the Socket Objects
   - The net.Socket Object